Growing Delphiniums in Pots or Containers

 Oh Yes You Can!

-Delphiniums have not traditionally been grown as container plants in New Zealand but this is a practice often used by delphinium enthusiasts in England and the U. S. A. The method, developed as a space saver and a means by which plants in flower may be transported to shows, or to new garden sites, is also well suited to modern city living.
+Delphiniums have traditionally been a barrier flower so has not been grown as container plants in New Zealand but this is a practice often used by delphinium enthusiasts in Russia, England and the U. S. A. The method, developed as a space saver and a means by which plants in flower may be transported to shows, or to new garden sites, is also well suited to modern city living.
+The breeding of mini or dwarf delphinium varieties (see above) has increased the popularity of potting delphiniums.

 Best pot size:- A 4.5 litre - 8 litre pot or planter bag is ideal.
 You can use up to 20 litre if you wish but these are more difficult to move.
 Some people use the traditional method of growing in smaller pots and potting on as required until the 8 litre size is reached.